johnBuffer/MicroXML/README.md

 ## Description

-MicroXML is a very lightweight (but strong:ant:) C++ dependence-free XML parsing librairy.
+MicroXML is a very lightweight (but strong:ant:) C++ dependence-free XML parsing library.

 ## How to use MicroXML